ministryofjustice/probation-case-sampler/README.md

 Out of scope for this phase:
+* Exclude unpaid work cases where the work requirement is less than 40 hours
 * Domain 3 stratification
 * Retrieve data from community-api
 * Create probation areas register